3 Methods of GDP Calculation

 Now, let’s understand:

 What does this GDP number tell us?
 How to calculate GDP?
 What are the methods of GDP Calculation?

 GDP Growth Rate

-- If the economy produces less than the preceeding year, it contracts and the growth rate is negative.
+If the economy produces less than the preceding year, it contracts and the growth rate is negative.
 This signals a recession.
 If it stays negative long enough, the recession turns into a depression.

 Significance of GDP

-- GDP is a broad measure of a country’s economic activity, used to estimate the size of an economy and growth rate.
+GDP is a broad measure of a country’s economic activity, used to estimate the size of an economy and growth rate.
 Because GDP provides a direct indication of the health and growth of the economy, businesses can use GDP as a guide to their business strategy.
-Investors also watch GDP since it provides a framework for investment decision-making.
+Investors also watch other economic indicators since it provides a framework for investment decision-making.

 Methods of GDP Calculation